Skip to content

 async with controller as ctl:

-info = await ctl.identify()
+snap = await ctl.snapshot()

 pv = await ctl.read_pv()